Meat Worker Loses Arm in Accident: Corpus Cristi Worker Injured

 There are a number of possible reasons for an injury such as this.
 Was this worker and the saw he was operating supplied with proper safety equipment?
 Did the employer properly maintain the machine to proper legal and technical standards?
 The worker had only been on the job since September; did he receive the proper safety training for the job?

 If you know someone who was injured in workplace accident of any kind, you need a lawyer with the experience to understand how to litigate complex cases involving such situations.
-Call the Texas Industrial Accident and Injury Lawyers at Hill Law Firm to schedule a free consultation.
+Call the Texas Industrial Accident and Injury Lawyer at Hill Law Firm to schedule a free consultation.
 Preservation of evidence in these claims is crucial so do not delay.